-- 1. If an officer is unable to complete that person's term of office, a replacement will be appointed by the steering committee to complete the term.
-A majority vote of the steering committee will determine election. - 2.
-For the election of officers, steering committee members, or changes in the by-laws, absentee ballots must be requested form the recorder a minimum of one week prior to the election and returned to the recorder at least one day before the election.
+- 1. If an officer is unable to complete that person's term of office, a replacement will be appointed by the FSA officers to complete the term. - 2.
+For the election of officers or changes in the by-laws, absentee ballots must be requested from the secretary a minimum of one week prior to the election and returned to the secretary at least one day before the election.

-1.4.3.2 ARTICLE XIII - MEETINGS
+1.4.2.6 ARTICLE VII - MEETINGS

-Meetings of the full FSA shall be held monthly during the academic year and when needed during the summer.
-Emergency meetings may be called by the chair of by the steering committee.
+Meetings of the full FSA shall be held at least bi-monthly during the academic year and when needed during the summer.
+Emergency meetings may be called by the president.